Andereoo/TkinterWeb/README.md

 ## Installation
 To install TkinterWeb, simply type `pip install tkinterweb[recommended]` in the command prompt or terminal.
 That's it!

-Or, you can also choose from the following extras: `pip install tkinterweb[html, images, svg, javascript, requests]`.
+Or, you can also choose from the following extras: `pip install tkinterweb[html,images,svg,javascript,requests]`.
 You can also use `pip install tkinterweb[full]` to install all optional dependencies or ``pip install tkinterweb`` to install the bare minimum.

 ## Dependencies
 **In order to load webpages and show images, TkinterWeb requires the following packages:**